GeoSko/GPUbismZ/README.md

 **Fork of CubismZ** https://github.com/phadjido/CubismZ

-This is a fork of CubismZ with added GPU support.
+This is a fork of CubismZ.

 ## Forked Modifications:
 -